 All we ask is that you send us your nominations for GBA’s Community Volunteer of the Month.
 We are not asking or requiring that any elaborate form be completed.
 Simply e-mail your nominee with a brief description of where they volunteer their time and what they contribute to our community as a volunteer to email@example.com or firstname.lastname@example.org.
 Or you can submit a written nomination to our P.O.
 Box 161, Bandon 97411.

-Pictured below are some of our award winners: Allison Hundley, Jim Proehl, Jeff Norris, Bill Russell, Anne Sobbota, Tom Jefferson, Terrie Loomis, Troy Russell, Juanita & Bob Graville, Nita Watson, Horty Joyce, Harv Schubothe, Gail Nordstrom, Libby Wyatt, Patricia Seidler, Rushel Reed, Steve Buck, Bill Stenberg and Susan Ryan, John Towne, Maureen Haggerty, Geri Proceto, Elaine Caldwell, The Port of Bandon’s Shutter Creek Inmate Work Crew, Bill Binnewies, Steve Pounder, Anthony Zunino, Kathy Dornath, Roger Straus and Margaret Pounder.
+Pictured below are some of our award winners: Allison Hundley, Jim Proehl, Jeff Norris, Bill Russell, Anne Sobbota, Tom Jefferson, Terrie Loomis, Troy Russell, Juanita & Bob Graville, Nita Watson, Horty Joyce, Harv Schubothe, Gail Nordstrom, Libby Wyatt, Patricia Seidler, Rushel Reed, Steve Buck, Bill Stenberg and Susan Ryan, John Towne, Maureen Haggerty, Geri Proceto, Elaine Caldwell, The Port of Bandon’s Shutter Creek Inmate Work Crew, Bill Binnewies, Steve Pounder, Anthony Zunino, Kathy Dornath, Roger Straus, Margaret Pounder, Elizabeth Hewitt, Dana Nichols and Kim Russell.